Looking after your own mental health and wellbeing

 There are things you can do to help:

-- Self-isolating or social distancing?
+- Self-isolating?
 Try to reframe the situation.
-You are not ‘stuck inside’ but are instead indulging in an opportunity to slow down, focus on yourself and your home.
+You are not ‘stuck at home’ but are instead indulging in an opportunity to slow down, focus on yourself and your home.
 Life nowadays can be hectic, so why not try to practice relaxing skills such as mindfulness and meditation?
 These will be life-long skills that can continue to help you once we are back to the hustle and bustle of usual life

-- Stay connected – remember this is about physical distancing in most cases and not isolating yourself from all contact.
+- Stay connected.
 Stay in touch through texting, social media, phone calls and video calls; don’t be shy about going on camera – your loved ones will really appreciate seeing you, even if you’re in your pyjamas!
 It’s also important to remember that they may be feeling lonely or anxious too, and your contact could really help

-- Do one productive thing per day and set your sights on long-avoided tasks such as having a spring-clean or clear out, doing a bit of DIY or admin tasks such as sending off your meter readings or changing your energy supplier.
-Read some top tips to help you stay safe and avoid DIY or gardening injuries
+- Do one productive thing per day and set your sights on long-avoided tasks such as having a clear out, doing a bit of DIY or admin tasks such as sending off your meter readings or changing your energy supplier

 - Try and establish a routine, whether you live alone or with other people.
-You could go for a walk first thing in the morning in place of your usual commute (this must be alone or with members of your household and remember to stay at least two metres away from other people), or speak to a family member at a set time each day on FaceTime.
+You could go for a walk first thing in the morning in place of your usual commute if working from home, or speak to a family member at a set time each day on FaceTime.
 It’s also important to try to keep usual bed and meal times

 - Working from home?
-MHFA have a range of resources through their My Whole Self campaign to support you.
+MHFA have a range of resources through their My Whole Self campaign to support you to stay connected.
 Working from home can feel isolating, so if you are working remotely, My Whole Self is a great way to strengthen your virtual relationships

 - Be kind (to yourself and others) – a small act of kindness can help you move from the ‘helpless’ to ‘helpful’ zone, and it can also make you feel good!
 Why not put your neighbour’s bin out for them or post your contact details through their letterbox in case they need you?
 The West Yorkshire and Harrogate Looking out for our neighbours community campaign has lots of ideas as to how you can help your neighbours all year-round